CTEC-MIIS/PyRoblox/README.md

 * Member-Favorited Asset edgelist for all users
 * Asset info for all favorited assets

 This function needs a Roblox Security cookie.
-When logged into a Roblox account, go to developer tools and find the ROBLOSECURITY cookie.
+When logged into a Roblox account, go to roblox.com, open developer tools, and find the ROBLOSECURITY cookie.
 Format like this: `{".ROBLOSECURITY": "alphanumericstring"}`

 ```
 from PyRoblox import robloxwrapper as rw